ziraaell/car-rental-database/README.md

 - Psycopg2: A PostgreSQL adapter for Python to handle database interactions.
 - Jinja: Template engine for rendering HTML pages dynamically.
 - Tembo: Cloud-based PostgreSQL hosting platform.
 - SQL: For creating and managing the database schema and executing queries.
+- JavaScript: Used for displaying dynamic fields when adding new records.
+- HTML: For structuring the web pages.
+- CSS: For styling and layout of the web pages.

 ## Features